kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/README.md

 - `new` expressions in class constructors (to create objects as default constructor parameters).

-- intersection types function parameter declarations to accept `DictionaryInterface & TranslationInterface`.
-For us in the client code to accept classes that implement both of these interfaces.
+- **intersection type** function parameter declarations to allow `DictionaryInterface & TranslationInterface` parameters in client code.

 ## Usage